husseinGM/Youtube-Template/README.md

 # Youtube-Template
 ## youtube template using html + pure css
-you need to download fontawesome or us CDN
+you need to download fontawesome for icons used in template or use CDN